Rhenish German Draft Horse - Breed & Info

 Colors are mostly brown/bay and sorrel, often with flaxen mane and tail, but also often red and blue roans.
 Size varies between 15.3 hh and 16.3 hh.

-The Rhenish German Draft horse has a free, ground-covering walk and trot, with considerable push from behind.
-Some leisure-time riders today even chose them for their mounts.
-The horse was bred in the German provinces of Westphalia, Hessia, Saxony-Anhalt, Saxony-Thuringia, Mecklenburg, Brunswick, East-Holstein, and even some former East German territories, where it was later absorbed by the Polish draft.
+The Rhenish German Draft was bred in the German provinces of Westphalia, Hessia, Saxony-Anhalt, Saxony-Thuringia, Mecklenburg, Brunswick, East-Holstein, and even some former East German territories, where it was later absorbed by the Polish draft.
 Other parts of Germany, such as Schleswig, or southern German provinces, pretty much stayed with their native draft breeds and were not, or very little, influenced by the Rhenish-German Draft.

 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other pages that offer information for those who love the Rhenish German Draft horse: stallions, horses for sales, industry supplies, etc.:
+Other pages that offer information for those who love the Rhenish German Draft: stallions, horses for sales, industry supplies, etc.:

 Shopping - Business Products Services